-- Create a Captivating Headline – Your copy’s headline can make or break content engagement.
+- Create a Captivating Headline – Your copy’s headline can make or break the content engagement.
 Eight out of ten people will read your headline, but only a fourth of those will go on to read your content.
 If you’ve got a captivating headline, you’ll capture more readers, and the number of folks engaging with your content will increase.

-Crafting SEO-friendly content takes time and planning, but when you execute copy that boosts your rankings, you’ll quickly see that the strategizing and effort will be worth it.
+Crafting SEO-friendly content takes time and planning, but when you execute a copy that boosts your rankings, you’ll quickly see that the strategizing and effort will be worth it.

 Does Bolding Keywords Help SEO?

 When formatting your content for SEO purposes, bolding your keywords won’t cause Google to find your pages faster or rank you higher in the SERPs.
-But that doesn’t mean you shouldn’t bold, italicize, or otherwise format your keywords.
+But that doesn’t mean you shouldn’t be bold, italicize, or otherwise format your keywords.

 Realize this: most page visitors will not read your content in its entirety.
 In fact, about 79 percent of people checking out your content are going to scan it until they find what they’re looking for.
 This is one reason bolding your keywords is important.
 While you don’t technically benefit your SEO, you’re providing the user experience people want when they come to your site.
-Scannable copy enables people to more easily engage with your content and your brand.
+Scannable copy enables people to engage more easily with your content and your brand.
 By bolding keywords, you do most of the work for your readers.
-You’re showing them that you have the solutions they need, and you make it easy for them to find information they’re searching for.
+You’re showing them that you have the solutions they need, and you make it easy for them to find the information they’re searching for.

 What is a Focus Keyword Phrase?

 Optimizing your focus keyword phrase will absolutely benefit your SEO.
 It provides a literal focal point for your content and your page to center on.
 Additionally, your keyword allows for Google’s crawlers to more easily find and understand your page.
-A focus keyword phrase that is specific, an appropriately high volume, and fits the needs of your audience is going to draw your target users to your page.
+A focus keyword phrase that is specific, and appropriately high volume, and fits the needs of your audience is going to draw your target users to your page.